AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 Custom Errors:

 - Custom errors are a way to define specific messages in solidity
-- They help you give clear feed
+- They help you give clear feedback when something goes wrong